syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR.md

 Dim processor As New OCRProcessor("TesseractBinaries\")

-'Tessdata – path of the folder containing the language pack
+'TesseractData – path of the folder containing the language pack

-processor.PerformOCR(lDoc, "Tessdata\")
+processor.PerformOCR(lDoc, "TesseractData\")